rtenlab/reference-system-paam/README.md

 ```
 ## Compile options:
 -DAAMF - enables aamf clients

 -DOVERHEAD_DEBUG - enables logging for overhead

 -DDIRECT_INVOCATION - enables the direct invocation of kernels

+-DPICAS - enables the PiCAS scheduling of callbacks

+-DAAMF_PICAS - enables PiCAS scheduling of callbacks from clients using AAMF

  Note: compile options -DAAMF and -DDIRECT_INVOCATION should never be enabled simultaneously.
+ Note 2: -DPICAS is required to be enabled in rclcpp for the aamf_server package. -- to test clients without PiCAS, it is preferred to set '-DAAMF_PICAS=FALSE' and recompile with PiCAS enabled '-DPICAS=TRUE'
 ## Setup Raspberry Pi 4 for the test

 The goal is to provide a clean computation environment for the test avoiding an interference of other Ubuntu components.